Table of Contents

 By default, the Wwise Unity Integration will add a listener to the Main Camera, as it is the most common use case.
 However, as some games require sounds to be based on where the Player is and not the Camera, like some 2D side-scrollers, let's manually add the listener to another game object.

-Under Asset Management, make sure that Automatically add listener to Main Camera is disabled.
+Under Asset Management, make sure that Automatically add listener to Main Camera is disabled and click OK.

 As the Untitled Scene was loaded once you opened Unity, the AkAudioListener will still be on the Main Camera even though the new scenes you'll make will not.
 As you have not changed anything in the Scene yet, a quick way to solve this is by creating a new Scene.